Adding

 created by the choice of paints used and by their application.
 The palette

-knife for coarse or the brush for fine texture.
+knife for coarse, or the brush for fine texture.

-The realism of the photograph becomes more abstract simply by adding a texture and this
+The realism of the photograph becomes more abstract, simply by adding a texture, and this

-can bring out more expression or character than was evident before.
+can bring out more expression, or character than was evident before.
 This does

-not mean that one is copying paintings as totally different images are created from those
+not mean that one is copying paintings, as totally different images are created from those

 ever painted, but that this abstract quality that so enriches portraits, can also now

-apply to photographs.
+be applied to photographs.

 The accidental projection of a portrait on to